-Sheffield United v Bristol City
+Heckingbottom makes winning Blades bow

 Post update

-David McGoldrick (Sheffield United) wins a free kick in the defensive half.
+Jayden Bogle (Sheffield United) wins a free kick in the defensive half.

 Post update

-Foul by Zak Vyner (Bristol City).
+Foul by Antoine Semenyo (Bristol City).

 Post update